 Pulse-Width-Modulator allows variable heat output to grips.
 Advantage of this is more than just giving you more control over the heat output, it is going to use less electrical current (amps) or power (watts) from your system, so that allows for brighter headlight on systems that are marginal to start with.
 Other tricks you can do to save on engine electrical system power are to switch to LED head-light and tail-light bulbs.
 CANNOT be used for heated clothing which usually draw too much current and would cause the built-in circuit breaker to trip.
 Some customers of our 35 year old model 401 heated grips have in error wired their two model 401 grips in "parallel", which means each grip is getting full voltage instead of 50% voltage.
 The doubling of voltage multiplies the wattage by 4, which WILL melt the grip and short it out (ruining it) after distorting it.
 This incorrect wiring will cause the internal circuit breaker in the Variable Heat Controller to trip, because the amps will be too high.
 The circuit breaker inside the VHC will reset itself when it cools off internally.

-The model 401 grips must be wired in "series", so that each grip puts out 15 watts on full heat at a nominal 12v.
+The models with 6 numbers in them such as 475-875, 525-875, 475-100, etc. are to be wired in parallel, and the VHC unit is wired between the power source and the grips.
+The model 401 grips must be wired in "series", but again the VHC unit is wired between the power source and the first grip of the pair.
+In "series" will mean that each grip puts out 15 watts on full heat at a nominal 12v. but in fact each grip will see only 50% of the available voltage.
 When the model 401 are incorrectly wired in "parallel" the grips will attempt to output 60 watts each, which at 400% of design wattage, is enough to melt the grips and of course trip the internal circuit breaker in our VHC-V2 device.
 Other feature of this VHC-V2 unit is that it has a click-detent off position, a feature absent from our previous aluminum bodied controller.
 Panel mount only, just the knob will show above the panel mount location you choose.
 NOT intended for handlebar mounting.
 Easy two wire installation, red wire is for power source, black is output to the grips.

 You cannot test the output of the VHC unit with a voltmeter, instead you must test the output with the correct electrical load such as a correctly wired heated grips kit.